Postpartum Anxiety, Depression, and Trauma

 For many women, the weight of pregnancy doesn’t end when they deliver their child.
 Instead of a feeling of relief after delivery, they may feel sad and disconnected, or experience anxiety and panic attacks.
 Postpartum depression affects approximately 1 in 8 women, and about 1 in 10 experience postpartum anxiety.

-There are many different causes of postpartum disorders and treating the root cause is absolutely necessary in completely healing from this condition.
+There are many different causes of postpartum disorders and treating the root cause is absolutely necessary for complete healing from this condition.
 If you have struggled with postpartum anxiety, postpartum depression, trauma, or postpartum psychosis, or if you want to prevent symptoms postpartum, this page is for you!
 Read the below, and check back often, as we post new information frequently!

 Postpartum disorder risk factors: